chase-kretch/Obsidian-Vault/Obsidian Vault/COMPSCI 340.md

 	- simpler than the similar instructions
 	- a signal with nothing waiting does nothing
 	- a wait always puts a thread to sleep.
 So avoids busy-waiting
+	- Use with Monitor or MutexLock
 - **Priority Inversion**
 	- When you have priorities on processes and a locking mechanism you can get priority inversion
 	- Lower priority processes with a lock can force higher priority processes to wait but because they are low priority they may not run very frequently
 	- Particularly important in real-time systems
+	- Occurs when a middle priority which doesnt even need critical section enters
 	- Solved with priority inheritance - when a higher priority process blocks waiting for a resource, the process with the resource is temporarily given the priority of the blocked process.
 The high priority process will not only wait during the critical section.
+- **Lock Free Algorithms**
+	- Another approach is to code so we dont need locks
+	- This is difficult so we use standard lock free libraries of stacks, queues, sets, etc
+	- They usually rely on compare and swap type instructions
+		- CAS(mem location, old value, new value)
+	- No matter how many threads are accessing this code they will never block
+	- Problem - **Livelock** (similar to deadlock) - an endless loop in program executions.
+		- It occurs when a process repeats itself, because it continues to receive erroneous information
+	- This is not a wait-free algorithm as it is possible a thread may stay looping indefinitely
+	- There are ways of making sure the wait is bounded.
+Then it is wait-free as well as lock free
+	- Many wait-free algorithms increase in memory size as the number of threads increases.
+- Rules of Concurrent Code
+	- The safest part to writing concurrent code:
+		- Dont do it if you can avoid it
+		- If you must do it dont share data across threads
+		- If you must share data across threads dont share mutable data
+		- if you must share mutable data across threads synchronize access to that data
+- Assume that threads can be interleaved at any point.
+Protect all access to shared data with synchronisation
+- Do not require that threads be interleaved at some point.
+If you need guaranteed progression between different threads you must code it explicitly using synchronisation
+- Message passing is safer because of no shared state
+- Most languages have libraries to help produce concurrent programs.
+Use them
+-

+## Lecture 16

+Deadlock
+Bankers Algorithm

+- **Fork Scenario**
+	- Solution
+		- simultaneous wait (require left and right at the same time)
+			- can lead to starving
+		- Only allow 4 philosophers to pikcu p forks at any time
+		- even philosophers pick up their right forks first, odd philosophers pick up their left
+		- forks must be picked up lowest number first - so philosopher 4 waits for 0 first then 4(i.e right then left)
+- **Deadlock**
+	- Multiple resources + locks introduce the danger of deadlock
+	- Can only be cured by hurting some process
+	- Atleast one process must be forced to give up a resource it currently owns (or provide)
+	- Havenders Conditions for deadlock - all four conditions must hold true
+		- Circular wait - there is a circular list of processes each wanting a resource owned by another in the list
+		- Mutual exclusion - Only one thread at a time can use a resource ie no sharing
+		- No preemption - only the owner can release the resource
+		- Hold and wait - a process can hold a resource while requesting another
+	- Tricky because it might not always happen.
+Depends on order of requests and allocations
+	- Methods for Handling Deadlock
+		- Ignore and pretends it doesnt occur
+		- Allow the system to enter deadlock state, detect and then recover
+		- Ensure the system will never enter a deadlock state:
+			- Deadlock prevention
+			- Deadlock avoidance
+	- **Deadlock Prevention**
+		- Invalidate one of the four necessary conditions
+		- Mutual Exclusion - Make them sharable?
+			- Not required for sharable resources (e.g read-only files); must hold for non-sharable resources.
+Quite hard to implement
+		- Hold and Wait - must guarantee that whenever a thread requests a resource it does not hold any other resources (one resource at a time)
+			- Return a group of resources before requesting another group
+			- Allocate all resources at once can't ask for more as the process runs
+			- Low resource utilisation; starvation possible
+		- No Preemption
+			- Forcible remove - but that causes damage
+			- if a new resource is currently busy release all currently held resources and try to get them back with the new one as well
+		- Circular Wait
+			- Impose a total ordering of all resource types, and require that each thread requests resource in an increasing order of enumeration
+			- if you have one of these you can't go back and request one of those.
+A then B then C
+			- an alternative - allow requests from earlier in the ordering if all resources later than this are returned first
+			- Easiest to implement